Channel Estimation for RIS-Aided MIMO Systems: A Partially Decoupled Atomic Norm Minimization Approach: Partially Decoupled ANM-based Channel Estimation Framework

-\begin{remark} A model similar to \eqref{H} has been considered in \cite{ardah2021trice} to separate the channel parameters at the BS and UE from those at the RIS and estimate them separately.
-Furthermore, \cite{chung2021location} adopted the effective channel in \eqref{H} for CE without clarifying the reason.
-In contrast, in this paper, we explicitly illustrate the advantages of the effective channel model, i.e., simplifying the cascaded channel structure and avoiding parameter ambiguity, the latter of which seems to be ignored by existing papers.
-In particular, we analyze the structure of the effective channel model, which also inspires the PDANM method. \end{remark}
+We note that a model similar to \eqref{H} has been considered in \cite{ardah2021trice} to separate the channel parameters at the BS and UE from those at the RIS and estimate them separately.
+The effective channel \eqref{H} is adopted in \cite{chung2021location} for CE.
+Differently from \cite{ardah2021trice,chung2021location}, in this paper, we have shown theoretically the necessity of exploiting the effective channel model for CE in the sense that the parameters cannot be identified and thus effectively estimated from the original cascaded channel model.